-Publishing Station is an ever-expanding experimental project where images and texts are rethought in the form of intervals, rhythms, voices, tensions, pauses.
-Each episode creates a story, a plot, a tale, trasforming a physical work, a photobook, into a new format.
-Music is at the center of reflection, an irresistible form of contamination.
+Publishing Station is an ever-expanding experimental project where images and texts are rethought in the form of intervals, rhythms, voices, tensions, and pauses.
+Each episode creates a story, a plot, a tale, transforming a physical work, a photo book, into a new format.
+Music is at the centre of reflection, an irresistible form of contamination.
 The visual contents are imagined in different formats to reach the listener's senses, from the creation of playlists to live performances: momentary conjunction of sensations that testify to a bodily experience.
 Words, sounds and different music genres interweave with one another and guide you through the pages of the book.
-The aim is to try to experience differently visual contents by imaging what you cannot see.
+The aim is to try to experience visual content by imagining what you cannot see.

 Current radio shows: